roadrose/baffler/README.md

 Baffler is a throttle in Distributed service framework or Distributed system.
-We hope to develop this component.
+We hope to develop this component